5 Tips for Creating a More Enjoyable Workplace

 You can even set aside a bulletin board for fun stuff, making employers more likely to grant permission if you let the other bulletin boards remain as they are, dedicated to routine activities.

-5. Staff Meetings
+5. Liven Up Your Staff Meetings

 Employees dread staff meetings as they often quickly become dull or stressful.
 In fact, it isn’t even unheard of for participants to nap through the proceedings.
 This often leaves supervisors feeling that the meeting had zero outcomes.
 One way to deal with this problem would be to suggest fun ways to make the meetings livelier.
 This will ensure fuller attendance and more participation.